-We have acted as counsel to you in connection with your filing of an automatic shelf registration statement on Form S-3 (as amended or supplemented, the "Registration Statement") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), relating to the registration under the Securities Act of an indeterminate amount of (i) debt securities (the "Debt Securities") of MPT Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership"), and MPT Finance Corporation, a Delaware corporation ("MPT Finance" and, together with the Operating Partnership, the "Issuers") and (ii) guarantees of the Debt Securities (the "Guarantees") by Medical Properties Trust, Inc., a Maryland corporation (the "Parent Guarantor").
-The Debt Securities and the Guarantees are collectively referred to herein as the "Securities".
-The Registration Statement provides that the Securities may be offered in one or more series and in amounts, at prices and on terms to be set forth in one or more prospectus supplements to the prospectus contained in the Registration Statement.
-Reference is made to the Indenture, dated as of October 10, 2013, by and among the Issuers, Parent Guarantor, certain subsidiaries of the Operating Partnership and Wilmington Trust, National Association, as trustee (the "Base Indenture").
+We have acted as counsel to you in connection with your filing of a Registration Statement on Form S-3 (as amended or supplemented, the "Registration Statement") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), relating to the registration under the Securities Act of an indeterminate amount of (i) common stock, par value \$0.001 per share ("Common Stock"), of Medical Properties Trust, Inc., a Maryland corporation (the "Company"), (ii) preferred stock, par value \$0.001 per share, of the Company ("Preferred Stock"), (iii) debt securities ("Debt Securities") of MPT Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership"), and MPT Finance Corporation, a Delaware corporation ("MPT Finance" and, together with the Operating Partnership, the "Issuers"), and (iv) guarantees of Debt Securities ("Guarantees") by the Company.
+The Common Stock, Preferred Stock, Debt Securities and Guarantees are referred to collectively herein as the "Securities."
+The Securities may be issued in an unspecified number (with respect to Common Stock and Preferred Stock) or in an unspecified principal amount (with respect to Debt Securities and Guarantees).
+The Registration Statement provides that the Securities may be offered separately or together, in separate series, in amounts, in numbers, at prices or on terms, as applicable, to be set forth in one or more prospectus supplements (each a "Prospectus Supplement") to the prospectus contained in the Registration Statement.

 We have reviewed such documents and made such examination of law as we have deemed appropriate to give the opinions set forth below.
-We have relied, without independent verification, on certificates of public officials and, as to matters of fact material to the opinions set forth below, on certificates of officers of the Issuers and Parent Guarantor.
+We have relied, without independent verification, on certificates of public officials and, as to matters of fact material to the opinions set forth below, on certificates of officers of the Issuers and the Company.

-The opinions set forth below are limited to the Maryland General Corporation Law (which includes reported judicial decisions interpreting the Maryland General Corporation Law), the Delaware General Corporation Law (which includes reported judicial decisions interpreting the Delaware General Corporation Law), the Delaware Revised Uniform Limited Partnership Act and the law of New York.
-Without limiting the generality of the foregoing, we express no opinion with respect to (i) state securities or "blue sky" laws or (ii) state or federal antitrust laws.
+The opinions set forth below are limited to the Maryland General Corporation Law (which includes reported judicial decisions interpreting the Maryland General Corporation Law), the Delaware General Corporation Law, the Delaware Revised Uniform Limited Partnership Act and the law of New York.

 Medical Properties Trust, Inc. MPT Operating Partnership, L.P.
-MPT Finance Corporation August 9, 2016 Page 2
+MPT Finance Corporation December 31, 2018 Page 2